-Question 9: It is clearly written in the Bible that the Lord Jesus is Christ, the Son of God, and all those who believe in the Lord also believe that the Lord Jesus is Christ and that He is the Son of God.
-And yet you testify that the incarnate Christ is the manifestation of God, that He is God Himself.
-Will you please tell us whether the incarnate Christ is really the Son of God, or God Himself?
+Question 8: It is clearly written in the Bible that the Lord Jesus is Christ, the Son of God, and all those who believe in the Lord also believe that the Lord Jesus is Christ, the Son of God.
+And yet you bear witness that the incarnate Christ is the manifestation of God, that He is God Himself.
+So is the incarnate Christ really the Son of God, or is He God Himself?